Deep Dive

 2. Technology & Architecture

-- zkTLS: Converts Web2 data (e.g., airline status) into Web3 credentials without centralized intermediaries.
+- zkTLS: Converts Web2 activity (e.g., social media logins) into on-chain credentials without centralized intermediaries.

 Conclusion